 Veggies and herbs to add to Thai Noodle Salad

+My bad!
 I realize that I didn’t take a photo of the dressing.
-My bad!
-I squeezed the juice of one lime and added fish sauce into a bowl.
-I also added rice vinegar and a bit of sugar.
+In a bowl, squeeze the juice of one lime and add fish sauce.
+Then add some rice vinegar and a bit of sugar.
 I had no idea what it would taste like and it was great.
-Just tasted as you go along.
-I would just throw in whatever you have in small amounts to test and create something.
+Just taste test as you go along.
+I would just throw in whatever you have in small amounts and create something.

 I threw everything into a large bowl and then threw the dressing over top and mixed it up.
 I also toasted some peanuts in my wok too and chopped them up and threw them on as a garnish.
 Below is the final product with some sriracha on top.
 You can add whatever hot sauce if you like heat, I always throw in sambal.

 Why cooking at home is awesome:

 - I will give myself props and say I’m a half decent cook so a meal needs to be either cheap and cheerful or mind-blowing.
 I hate paying for average food when I can bust something like this out to feed a handful of people for around $15 and everyone is happy